 Composition / Sound Design

 Born in Shizuoka (Japan), Hiromi Watanabe obtained a master’s degree in musicology at the Tokyo University of Fine Arts and Music.
 After moving to Paris in 2007, she began to study the composition of electroacoustic music with Régis Renouard-Larivière at the Conservatoire Municipal du 7e arrondissement de Paris – Érik Satie and with Christine Groult at the Conservatoire à Rayonnement Départemental de Pantin where she obtained a diploma of DEM with a SACEM Scholarship in 2012.
 She obtained master’s degree in computer music at the University of Saint-Étienne.
-She is currently student at the University of Paris 8.

 In addition, she participated in several workshops for electroacoustic music including a spatialization workshop at Musiques et recherches in 2009, a field recording workshop in 2011 at GMVL, a computer music workshop of the Academy Manifeste at IRCAM and an acousmatic interpretation workshop in 2012 and 2014 at Futura.